1 dead after two-vehicle crash at Burger King in Northwest Miami-Dade

 NORTHWEST MIAMI-DADE, FLA.
-(WSVN) - Miami-Dade Police are investigating an accident that left one person dead in Northwest Miami-Dade on Christmas Day.
+(WSVN) - Police are investigating a crash that left one person dead in Northwest Miami-Dade on Christmas Day.

-Two vehicles were found with severe damage in the parking lot of the Burger King located in the area of Northwest 79th Street and 27 Avenue, around 5 p.m.
+Two vehicles were found with severe damage in the parking lot of the Burger King located in the area of Northwest 79th Street and 27 Avenue, at around 5 p.m., Saturday.

-According to police, the two-vehicle crash resulted in a vehicle crashing into a building.
+According to Miami-Dade Police, the two-vehicle crash resulted in a vehicle crashing into a building.

 According to Miami-Dade Fire Rescue, another victim complained of pain, but no one was transported to the hospital.